vernemq/vmq-docs/configuring-vernemq/shared_subscriptions.md

 A shared subscription is on the form `$share/sharename/topic` and subscribers to this topic will receive messages published to the topic `topic`.
 The messages will be distributed according to the defined distribution policy.

+The MQTT spec only defines shared subscriptions for protocol version 5.
+VerneMQ supports shared subscription for v5 (as per the specification) and for v3.1.1 (backported feature).

 {% hint style="success" %}
 When subscribing to a shared subscription using command line tools remember to quote the topic as some command line shells, like `bash`, will otherwise expand the `$share` part of the topic as an environment variable.
 {% endhint %}